 How Exchange and Microsoft Teams interact

 Users' Exchange mailboxes can be hosted online or on-premises.
-However, some features require a hybrid deployment to be in place with your Office 365 tenant.

 The following table provides a helpful quick reference to feature availability based on the Exchange environment.